awasadasath/fraud-detection-project/README.md

 ## 📊 Model Performance & Results

+The pipeline processed the full dataset (**6.3M+ records**).
+However, the Random Forest model was trained specifically on the **2,770,409 relevant records** (`TRANSFER` & `CASH_OUT` types) where fraud actually occurs.

-The model results below are based on a run with the full dataset (6,362,620 rows).
-(Note: The provided notebook code includes a 10% sampling step to allow for faster execution in limited demo environments.)
+*(Note: The provided notebook code includes a 10% sampling step to allow for faster execution in limited demo environments, but the results below are based on the full 2.77M dataset.)*

 ### 🎯 Key Metrics (Fraud Class Focus)